 If you have high traffic, this is a good basic way to monetize it.

 Affiliate marketing makes a great option if you’re curating any type of product or service.
-With this approach, you receive a commission from any sales that you refer to the places that you’re curating content from.
+Many different providers with a marketplace business model – Amazon, eBay, and more – offer their own brand of affiliate program.
+With this approach, you receive a commission from any sales that you refer to the e-commerce businesses that you’re curating content from.

 If you go back to the example of ThisIsWhyImBroke from before, the site made pretty much all its money from the commissions it earned from Amazon.
-Affiliate marketing can add up, too – ThisIsWhyImBroke was earning over $20,000 per month from affiliate links at one point.
+The commission rate can vary, but it can really add up – ThisIsWhyImBroke was earning over $20,000 per month from affiliate links at one point.

 This is another one that depends on your niche.
 But if it fits, you can sell sponsored posts or subscription access to your curated content.